Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 ###### Table 1.
 Description of hardware components used in the nodes.

 # 2. Educational concepts and outcomes with the laboratory
-Smartlabsuniminuto has been tested by roughly *n=100* students from 2020 to 2021 (first semester).
+Smartlabsuniminuto have been tested by roughly *n=100* students from 2020 to 2021 (first semester).
 The test in a real educational setting was divided in the following stages:

 -
 -